CerebriumAI/examples/README.md

 - Token and audio caching
 - Optimised batch sizes

-For best performance, adjust the API_URL in `tts_engine/inference.py` to point to your LLM inference server endpoint.

 ### Hardware Detection and Optimization

 The system features intelligent hardware detection that automatically optimizes performance based on your hardware capabilities: